Stevesuk0/Stevesuk0/README.md

 👯 I'm a founder of [Omega Labs](https://github.com/the-OmegaLabs).

-🔭 I'm a student at Zhengzhou 7th Middle School.

 📫 I communicate in both `Chinese` and `English`.

 💻 I'm currently programming in `Python`.